wendyverdonk93/docs/content/integrations/plugins/prestashop-1-6/manual.md

 4. Click on the Payments tab and enable the payment methods you would like to offer.

+_Notice: Manually generated payment links in the MultiSafepay Control will not create/update orders automatically in the backend of Prestashop_

 ### 4. Congratulations
 You have installed and configured the plugin successfully.
 If you have any questions regarding the plugin, feel free to contact our Integration Team at <integration@multisafepay.com>